ianfab/bulma-clean-theme/docs/posts/post-series.md

 sections:
   - items:
       - title: Why use a static site generator
-      - title: Getting started with Bulma Based Theme for Jekyll
+      - title: Getting started with Bulma Simple Theme for Jekyll
 ```

 Here is a full example with multiple sections with labels.